mrsaurov/mrsaurov.github.io/_pages/about.md

 ---

 1. **A. F. M. Minhazur Rahman** and Md.
 Ali Hossain.
-“Deep Learning Approach to Brain Tumor Segmentation from MRI Images.” *Accepted and presented at the International Conference on Big Data, IoT, and Machine Learning: BIM 2023.
+“Ensemble-Based Transfer Learning Approach for Brain Tumor Segmentation from MRI Images.” *Accepted and presented at the International Conference on Big Data, IoT, and Machine Learning: BIM 2023.
 Currently under editing for publication in a Taylor & Francis book*.
 [Download Paper](/files/bim_2023_crs.pdf){:target="_blank"}

 Published Conference Papers